MrCyjaneK/TPMmod_miner/README.md

 # TPMmod_miner

-Use this scrip only if you are running on vps
+Use this script only if you are running on vps